cap-js-community/odata-v2-adapter/README.md

 #### Debug Mode

-Debug mode can be activated to log requests and responses processed (V2) and initiated (V4) by CDS OData V2 Adapter Proxy.
+Debug mode can be activated to log requests and responses processed (V2) and initiated (V4) by CDS OData V2 Adapter.
 The following information can be retrieved for analysis:

 - **Request:** url, headers, body
 - **Response:** status code/message, headers, body